MerrybyPractice/healthtracker/README.md

     Allows a user to add and view activities they have done to promote their wellness.
 Utilizing a Room SQUL lite database, recycler view, and a basic form this powerful tool assists in tracking and accountability for our users.

+### Language Options

+    Healthtracker is offered in both English and Polish at this time, with more options in the works!